grauwoelfchen/nib/src/nib-cli/README.md

-# Nib
+# Nib CLI

-A yet another static site generator.
+`nib-cli` is a command line utility to a yet another static site generator Nib.

 ## Usage